Photons

 O₃ (Ozone) absorbs some of the UV spectrum.

-This reduces ionizing radiation.
+This reduces ionizing solar radiation.

 103 nm n = 1 n = 2 n = 3 n = 4 n = 6 n = 5 434 nm 122 nm Lyman series Balmer series Paschen series 94 nm 410 nm 486 nm 656 nm 1875 nm 1282 nm 1094 nm 97 nm 95 nm